data-integrations/database-plugins/postgresql-plugin/docs/PostgreSQL-connector.md

 **Password:** Password to use to connect to the specified database.

+**Transaction Isolation Level** The transaction isolation level of the databse connection
+- TRANSACTION_READ_COMMITTED: No dirty reads.
+Non-repeatable reads and phantom reads are possible.
+- TRANSACTION_SERIALIZABLE: No dirty reads.
+Non-repeatable and phantom reads are prevented.
+- TRANSACTION_REPEATABLE_READ: No dirty reads.
+Prevents non-repeatable reads, but phantom reads are still possible.
+- Note: PostgreSQL does not implement `TRANSACTION_READ_UNCOMMITTED` as a distinct isolation level.
+Instead, this mode behaves identically to`TRANSACTION_READ_COMMITTED`, which is why it is not exposed as a separate option.

+For more details on the Transaction Isolation Levels supported in PostgreSQL, refer to the [PostgreSQL documentation](https://www.postgresql.org/docs/current/transaction-iso.html#TRANSACTION-ISO)

 **Database:** The name of the database to connect to.

 **Connection Arguments:** A list of arbitrary string tag/value pairs as connection arguments.
 These arguments